bloominstituteoftechnology/react-shopping-cart/README.md

 ## Description

-In this project you'll take take an existing e-commerce store and refactor the application to use the `Context API`.
+In this project you'll take take an existing e-commerce store and refactor the application to use the `Context API`..

 ## Project Set Up